UNDERSTANDING THE GOLF LOTTERY

 First, only RCSCW members are eligible to submit lottery requests.
 Lottery requests, for 18-hole play only, may be submitted up to two weeks in advance at any RCSCW golf course or online.
 The lottery is not drawn until seven days prior to requested time – for example, Monday tee times are selected by the lottery on the previous Monday.
 Lottery requests must be submitted by 1:00 p.m.
 7 days in advance.
-Lottery slips are picked up from the golf courses at 1:00 pm and then entered into the lottery system to be run along with the lottery requests entered online.
+Lottery slips are to be dropped off at Golf Operations located at Pebblebrook Golf Course by 1:00 pm.
+The requested are entered into the lottery system to be run along with the lottery requests entered online.
 It may be well into the evening before the lottery results are available.
 If member numbers are provided in the lottery request, the member has an e-mail address on file, e-mail confirmations will be sent out after the lottery is awarded.
 The booked time will also appear in a member’s “Booked Rounds” found in the member web portal.
 Golfers from outside of the community may book tee times 4 days in advance by calling any one of the RCSCW golf courses.

 A common misconception about the lottery is that selections are being made by a person.
 The lottery is a software program designed by computer professionals who are experts in golf lottery management.
 The only human element of the lottery is the manual entry of the paper slips.